by Robin J. Ely; Debra Meyerson; Martin N. Davidson Harvard Business Review

 As he reflected, with the support of two trusted colleagues, Richard saw that what truly bothered him most about Michele was that she always made him feel guilty.
 He had apologized about the e-mail incident—he knew what he had done was wrong—but his apology seemed to fall on deaf ears.
 As he further contemplated his reactions, Richard realized that, as was often the case, he had been looking for Michele’s approval.
 When she wouldn’t offer it, he’d retaliate.
 (Indeed, it occurred to him that such a motive might have unconsciously prompted the e-mail incident.)
 Richard concluded that his reactions to Michele, which he had always believed were her fault, were in fact driven by his own needs and anxieties: He wanted Michele’s reassurance that he wasn’t a bigot.
 With this insight, Richard was ready to try a different approach.

 Rather than seeking Michele’s approval, Richard decided to learn how he might give her support.
 He invited her to a series of meetings in which they could discuss their individual agendas with an eye to better understanding each other.
 Richard learned that worries about the firm’s increasing volume of work had driven Michele—anxious to belie the racial stereotype that she was unqualified for the job—to become highly detail oriented.
 With so many balls in the air, she worried that something important was bound to fall.
-Richard had interpreted her detail orientation as a need for control and as implicit criticism of him.
+Richard had interpreted her detail orientation as a need for control and as an implicit criticism of him.
 Angry, he had withdrawn, which had fueled her anxiety; her reactions, then, had fueled his anger.
 The vicious cycle was clear.

 Recognizing this pattern went a long way toward easing tensions between them.
 They decided to manage their workload by continuing to meet weekly to discuss their goals, task allocation, and means of supporting one another.
 This arrangement helped ease Michele’s concerns about the work and pushed Richard to take on more of the load.
 Richard put his insecurities aside and sought only appropriate, task-related feedback from Michele.
 This change made it easier for her to be supportive of him, which gave Richard the confidence to disagree with her without feeling that he was risking her condemnation.